Walsh article from 1924 |

 Austin (Handbook of Texas).
 He was also apparently the physician attached to the battalion of Col. Henry Jones' regiment in Austin in 1842.

 Robertson's son-in-law, Robert A. Smith, was the brother of Mary Smith Mitchell.
 Far from being a random reporter, she was part of the Robertson extended family and in 1905 wrote about the Tonkawa camp at Republic Square: "Early Days In City Of Austin" (The Austin Statesman, Apr 2, 1905).
-This was another of O’Dell’s cited sources (white paper).
+This was another of O’Dell’s cited sources.
 In the same article she also wrote about Austin during the evacuation of 1842.
 But,

 - she never gives a date on the camp